07th-mod/tsumihoroboshi/README.md

 # Known issues (for fixing)

-- on _tsum_001.txt, line 248 slightly mismatches.
+- in _tsum_001.txt, line 248 slightly mismatches.
 Might be unchanged on PS2
-- on _tsum_001.txt, line 770 has no voice (for some reason)
+- in _tsum_001.txt, line 770 has no voice (for some reason)
-- on _tsum_002_2.txt, lines 253 to 271 have no voices
+- in _tsum_002_2.txt, lines 253 to 271 have no voices
+- in _tsum_003_3.txt, line 938 has no voice.
+Most likely on PS2
+-